divyansharma001/limitra/benchmarks.md

 ## Phase 2: Resilience Under Infrastructure Failure

 This test represents the critical differentiator for production viability.
-We simulated a partial infrastructure failure to observe how each library handles adverse conditions.
+I simulated a partial infrastructure failure to observe how each library handles adverse conditions.

 - **Scenario**: At T+10 seconds, the Redis connection was forcibly severed to simulate a database outage
 - **Expected Behavior**: The API should remain operational, falling back to a safe degraded mode